raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 };
 {% endhighlight %}

-An interesting exercise, but what good is it?
-Well, let's pose a problem:
+We now have a function that will operate on anything that responds to the `.iterate()` method.
+It's classic "Duck Typed" Object-Orientation.
+So, how shall we put it to work?

 ### a drunken walk

 *Consider a finite checkerboard of unknown size.
-On each square is placed a spinner.
-Each spinner can point in one of four directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
-Each move consists of moving the red chequer one square in the direction of the spinner in the square it occupies.
-At the beginning, the spinners are spun and point in random directions.
-The spinners do not move thereafter.*
+On each square we randomly place an arrow pointing to one of its four sides.
+For convenience, we shall uniformly label the directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
+Each move consists of moving the red chequer one square in the direction of the arrow in the square it occupies.
+If the arrow should cause the chequer to move off the edge of the board, the game halts.*

-*You cannot see the entire board, just the square the chequerboard occupies.
-They are identical, so the only thing you know after a move is whether you have fallen off the edge of the board or whether you are still on the board.
-If you are still on the board, you know the direction of the spinner in that square.*

-*Write a function that determines whether the chequer will remain on the board forever, in constant space.*

-Well?
-Can refactoring our algorithm help us?
-Try to work this out for yourself.
-You'll need some kind of data structure for the chequerboard, including a randomized direction for each square and a randomly chosen start position.
+*As a player moves the chequer, he calls out the direction of movement, e.g. "N, E, N, S, N, E..."
+Write an algorithm that will determine whether the game halts strictly from the called out directions, in constant space.*

 ### hints